Our Kids Rock showcases student accomplishments and creative learning opportunities.

 Meet Orintho Farris

-Auburn High School senior Orintho Farris officiates games for the Illinois High School Association (IHSA).
+Auburn High School graduate Orintho Farris officiates games for the Illinois High School Association (IHSA).
 He says, "I'm all about the rules.
 If it's not by the book, I'm not going to do it."
 Orintho wants to be a high school principal.
 Read more about Orintho on the RPS 205 blog.

 Meet Angel Martinez

-Auburn High School junior Angel Martinez is a CAPA student in the technical theatre program.
+Auburn High School senior Angel Martinez is a CAPA student in the technical theatre program.
 When he's not studying, Angel dedicates time to competitive boxing.
 He was named the 2015 U.S. National Junior Champion and aspires to compete in the 2020 Olympics.
 Angel plans to pursue a career in the medical field.

 Meet Cameron Williams

-Fourth grader Cameron Williams loves checking out history and military books from his school library.
+Fifth grader Cameron Williams loves checking out history and military books from his school library.
 Cameron says all his teachers at Cherry Valley are the best.
 He wants to be a lawyer one day.

 Meet Brianna Battles